theohbrothers/Generate-DockerImageVariants/README.md

 The template pass to generate the variant's build context `Dockerfile` proceeds as such:

-1. The template `/generate/templates/Dockerfile.ps1` is processed
+1. The template `./generate/templates/Dockerfile.ps1` is processed

-2. The file `/variants/curl-git/Dockerfile` is now generated in the `curl-git` variant's build context: `/variants/curl-git`
+1. The build context: `./variants/curl-git` is generated with the file `./variants/curl-git/Dockerfile`

 See [this](docs/examples/basic-component-chaining) example.